sandmman/CloudEnvironment/README.md

         "searchPatterns": [
             "cloudfoundry:my-awesome-cloudant-db",
             "env:my_awesome_cloudant_db_credentials",
-            "file:localdev/my-awesome-cloudant-db-credentials.json"
+            "file:config/my-awesome-cloudant-db-credentials.json"
         ]
     },
     "object-storage-credentials": {
         "searchPatterns": [
             "cloudfoundry:my-awesome-object-storage",
             "env:my_awesome_object_storage_credentials",
-            "file:localdev/my-awesome-object-storage-credentials.json"
+            "file:config/my-awesome-object-storage-credentials.json"
         ]
     }
 }
 ```

 In the example above, `cloudant-credentials` and `object-storage-credentials` are the lookup keys your Swift application should use to look up the corresponding credentials.
-Please note that the path next to the `file` search pattern must be relative to the root folder of your Swift application.
+Please note that the path next to the `file` search pattern should be relative to the root folder of your Swift application.

 ## Usage
 To leverage the CloudEnvironment package in your Swift application, you should specify a dependency for it in your `Package.swift` file: